Ari (footballer, born 1985): International career

 In 2016, after Kosovo's membership in UEFA and FIFA, Ari was offered a chance to play for the Kosovo national team by their coach, Albert Bunjaki.
 Coincidentally, he was also an assistant coach at Kalmar, Ari's former club.
 The offer was rejected by the Football Federation of Kosovo's president, Fadil Vokrri.

 In July 2017, Ari confirmed his desire to obtain Russian citizenship and represent the Russia national team at the 2018 World Cup.
 However, the citizenship process was delayed and he received a Russian passport in July 2018.
 On 12 November 2018, Ari was called up to the Russian squad for the first time for the friendly matches against Germany and Sweden.

+Post-playing career

+On 3 December 2024, Ari was appointed sporting director of Torpedo Moscow.

 Personal life

 As of now, Ari is one of three Brazilians who played for the Russian national team, the others being Guilherme Marinato and Mário Fernandes.
 He and Guilherme can speak Russian.

 After Ari was called up to the Russian national team, Pavel Pogrebnyak said: "I don't see the point of this.
 I do not understand at all why Ari received a Russian passport.
 It is laughable when a black player represents the Russian national side".
 Accused of racism, an investigation was subsequently launched, after which Pogrebnyak was fined and put on probation.